The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Two-dimensional Simulations

 To visualize the effect of the new relaxation time model further, and to analyze the turbulent properties of the gas, we plot the Reynolds stresses in our two-dimensional simulation in \autoref{fig:Stress}.
 The left-hand side color maps show the stresses induced by the VSI turbulence in our simulation with the new relaxation time mode and the respective polar velocities, with a clear cut-off at $\approx 3$ pressure scale heights above/below the midplane.
 In contrast, the right-hand side color maps show the stresses and velocities in a simulation with a spatially fixed cooling time, which is fully turbulent up to the vertical simulation boundary.
 In the upper two panels of \autoref{fig:Stress} we show the vertically averaged Reynolds stresses, which can be seen to slightly increase with distance to the star.
 In both simulations, $\alpha\approx \SI{1e-4}{}$ is reached, in accordance with earlier studies \citep{Stoll2014}.
 In the right panel, we plot the radial average of the stresses, depicting the simulation with the new cooling model in red, and the simulation with the spatially constant cooling in black.
-The vertical cut-off can again be seen to occur at $\approx 3$ pressure scale heights in out new model, with a maximal stress of $\alpha \approx \SI{6e-4}{}$. \thomas{Two-dimensional axisymmetric flow structures are typically observed to induce negative Reynolds stresses in numerical experiments, e.g. in simulations of convectively unstable disks \citep[see][and references therein]{Klahr2007}.
+The vertical cut-off can again be seen to occur at $\approx 3$ pressure scale heights in out new model, with a maximal stress of $\alpha \approx \SI{6e-4}{}$.

+Two-dimensional axisymmetric flow structures are typically observed to induce negative Reynolds stresses in numerical experiments, e.g. in simulations of convectively unstable disks \citep[see][and references therein]{Klahr2007}.
 The VSI, however, introduced a mostly vertical transport of angular momentum \citep{Manger2018}.
 With height above the midplane, the flow's direction becomes more and more radial due to the parabolic shape of the surfaces of constant angular momentum.
 This can also be seen in the lower panels of \autoref{fig:Stress}, where we depict the vertical velocities after 300 orbits of evolution.
 In that way, angular momentum is effectively transported away from the midplane, and radially outwards in the atmosphere.
-The result is a vertically increasing, positive Reynolds stress, even for the axisymmetric VSI structures in our two-dimensional simulations.}
+The result is a vertically increasing, positive Reynolds stress, even for the axisymmetric VSI structures in our two-dimensional simulations.